irwingb1979/blog-page/README.md

 3.  **Access the application:**
     Open your web browser and navigate to `http://localhost:4000`.

-## 🖥️ Demo

-[Link to your live demo, if available.
-For example: `https://your-app-name.herokuapp.com/`]

 ## 🖼️ Rendering / Deployment

 This application uses **EJS (Embedded JavaScript)** as its templating engine for server-side rendering.
 The Node.js Express server renders the dynamic HTML pages before sending them to the client's browser.